-The full basic State Pension under the old rules is £129.20 a week for people with at least 30 years of NI contributions.
+The full basic State Pension under the old rules is £134.25 a week for people with at least 30 years of NI contributions.

-As well as the basic State Pension, under this old system you may get Additional State Pension (through State Earnings Related Pension Scheme (SERPS), or the State Second Pension) or Graduated Retirement Benefit.
+As well as the basic State Pension, under this old system you may get additional amounts.
 These are usually based on the amount you earned (and therefore the amount you paid through NI contributions).